tari-labs/tari-university/consensus-mechanisms/PITCHME.md

 +++

 ## Proof of Stake

+Proof of stake popped up in 2011- on a bitcoin talk thread.

+People ssaying, what if the resource we are putting in isnt external, i.e. mining hardware- but actually internal to the cryptocurrency-- what people meant by that, was what if we can trust peoplebased on the number of coins they currently hold, i.e. their stake in teh network-- like proof of work, there is a mining process- but they prefer to call it forging or minting.
+The difference is that it is kind of like a lottery system - where a people is randomly or pseudo-randonly selected to be the person who is trusted to commit the block every x number of seconds or minutes.
+This pseudo random selection is actually based or weighted towards the people that hold the most unspent coins on the network.
+Those people have a lot invested in the network if they hold millions and millions of coins and fhence have a lot to loss if something goes wrong.
+Often proof od stake systems will also look at the age of those coins (i.e. how long ago did the person procure those coins-- really as a way to determine 'are they heavily invested for the long term in the future of tis network- the implication here, is since they have a lot at stake, it could be implied that they are more trustworthy, or more liekly to behave in a more positive way rather than tryng to attack the network.

+Proof of stake is not something new.
+The first implimentation- which was originally called PP coin- which was later renamed to peer coin- came out in 2012, and was ground breaking at the time, because the resources that the miners or the forgers were putting in were not expensive pieces of mining hardware, they were the number of coins they held in the network.
+Tupically these coins allocate all the coins that are ever going to be created, at the genesis of the network, ansd this can actually lead to some distribution issues, because the only way ro get coins is off somebody who already has coins.
+There is no minting, like tehre is with bitcoin every ten minutes.

+Some coins have adopted a joint proof of work and proof of stake system, s othey have that minting with the proof of work, but then they switch over to prrof of take for the blockchain security.

+There are a lot of benefits to prrof of stake which take aim at all those drawbacks mentioned about proof of work.

+1. Energy saving: people are chosen pseudo-randomly by the network to be trusted to commit to history, there is no proof of work, where people are competing every ten minutes,
+2. and hence no expensive mining hardware or high electricity costs-- and as a result of there being no proof of work mining there is no arms race to develop this special ASIC hardwar-- the technology can be run on any kind of consumer grade computer or server
+3. Attacks become more and more expensive-- say i wanted to buy 51% of the coins to attack the network, but my increased demand and the limited supply makes it more and more expensive in fiat currency for me to mount an attack on the network.
+And even if I bought 51% of the coins on a network, why would I then do something bad to that network, that is where all my money is invested.

+So you can start to see the cryptoeconomics of how incentives align in a proof of stake system.
+This is not to say that proof od stake is the perfect solution to the consensus problem.

+There is actually a big problem with proof of stake... and some people call it the nothing at stake problem so with bitcoin, i am incentivised to continue mining the longest chain, the most popular chain, because that's where I'll get rewarded with those block rewrds and over time I will be able to sell that to USD.
+As a result miners are pointing all their expensive hardware at a single blockchain and trying to secure that... with Proof of stake because the right to forge a new block pseudo-random and there is basically no computational cost on me for doing so, there is no real incentive to stop me from mining on multiple proof of stake chains, and if i as a proof of stake miner are voting on multiple chains, it means that consensus can be very hard to resolve or come to in the end.
+Because of this, an abusive miner can actually mine on multiple proof of stake chains, submit multiple blocks, in a way to double spend or rewrite history. an example of an attack vector here is that i might go out and try and buy the private keys of people, who no loger have money in their accoutns but did at some point in time, and there is no economic incentive for those people not to sell those private keys because there is no money in them any more (why would I care, its free money that someone is willing to give me).
+That abusive miner can actaully start remining from the very begining of the blockchain and own more than 51% of the historical or old coins (there are many attack vetors that tie into the nothing at stake problem) there is a real issue that most proof od stake implementations have tried to tackle in some way or another.

+That PP coin they actually hard code check points into the software that stop people from doing these rerite attacks, They bascially say as of this date, everything before here is written in stone, and that's in the softwre itself.
+Some people are a littel dubious about this because it is writing check points about history in thte software itself rather than relying on consensus.
+It is a little bit centralised because the developers could write in any check point that they want.

+Ethereuem which is using proof od work right now, is planning to switch to proof of stake in the future to address some of the concerns of proof of work mining. they are still developing the system.
+And it is a non trivial problem to try and deal with a nothing at stake problem in teh proof of stake world. they are develooing something called casper, which is their proof of stake implimentation, and they will be actually implementing somehting called star slasher, which essentailly punishers people who try to sign on two different chains.
+In a nutshell the miners have to put down a security deposit in Ethereum to even be eligible to be selected to randomly mine that proof of stake block, and if that user is deemed by the protocil to be a bad actor, havinig signed on two different blockchains, then they wil lose that security deposit- so you can see how the incentives are ther, for them to actually behave and only sign the one blockchain- essentailly you have to play by the rules, otherwise you get punished-- this si a realy good cryptoeconomic incentive system to stop people from trying to manipulate or game the protocol.

+There is a lot of active development and work around this. slasher, casper and the whole ethereuem proof of stake implimentation, but there is no release date.

+A similar technology or approach that is being used is delegated proof of stake and this is being used in things like bitshares.
+It is essentially the same as proof of stake but the mining or forging is done by these elected delgates who ahave dedicated nodes taht forge the blocks.
+So the thousands of millions of holders of the coins ahve to appoint or select a delegate who will then do the forging on their node.

+This slightly helps with the nothing at stake problelm because those delegates are trusted and teh mining is kind of centralised, so thaht just those delegates can do it.
+There are about a hundred or so delegates in the bitshares ecosystem and those delegates are actually paid for the work that they are doing as well.
+This semi centralisation is still distributed or some what federated because of the delegation process- it really enables the network to be a lot faster-- in the case of bitshare, they have a 10 second block time and their throughput is a lot higher than bitcoin in terms of transaction capability-- but it goes against bitcoin's proof of work ethos, and the whole nature of any body being able to take part and produce blocks if they want to.

+Some may argur that it is not totally decentralised, others may argue that it is a compromise, that actually results in a more secure faster network.

+So outside of proof of work and proof of stake there have been other protocols or suggestions of how we minght solve the consensus problem...

 Note: A Proof of Stake algorithm has nothing to do with mining.
 Instead, it is about validating.
 The specific actor responsible for the next block in the chain is determined by the Proof of Stake algorithm.
 In order to avoid overly concentrating this power, the algorithm must have some kind of randomness.
 At the least, voting shares must be distributed properly to avoid morphing into a centralized system.